Luna04 / CC-BY-SA-3.0 , via Wikimedia Commons

 To build a feedback-controlled system (a water clock) and research ways to improve the system design.

-Begin by letting students view a video of the largest water clock in North America, on display at the Children's Museum of Indianapolis.
-Ask students to jot down and describe some of the parts that make up the water clock.
-Ask students to try to guess the time that the picture was taken based on the hint given at the website.
-The answer is given at the bottom of the page.
+Begin by letting students view This Week's WOW: Water Clock, a video of the largest water clock in North America, on display at the Children's Museum of Indianapolis.
+Students should jot down and describe some of the parts that make up the water clock.

 Then let students read more about water clocks in A Walk Through Time.
 Focus the students' attention on the simple water clock, or clepsydras, which is described on the page.